Degrees of Freedom of Cache-Aided Interference Channels Assisted by Active Intelligent Reflecting Surfaces: Achievability Scheme

-We initially present the results for the case ${\mu_T} = 1$, followed by the results for the case $1 < {\mu_T} \leq K_T$.
-Note that the former achievable sum-DoF is a lower bound for the achievability result of the later case. \begin{theorem} Consider a cache-aided interference network with $K_T$ transmitters, $K_R$ receivers, ${\mu_T} = 1$, and ${\mu_R} \in [K_R-1]$, assisted by an IRS with $Q = (L+1) L$ elements, $L \in [\min\{K_T-1, K_R-1\}]$.
-Then, the one-shot sum-DoF of $\mathrm{DoF_{sum}} = \operatorname{min}\{{\mu_R}+1+L, K_R\}$ is achievable. \end{theorem} \begin{proof} In the following, an outline of the proof is presented.
-For this purpose, we consider two cases: (I) $\mu_R+L+1 \geq K_R$ and (II) $\mu_R+L+1<K_R$.
+\begin{sproof}[Sketch of proof] We consider two cases: (I) $\mu_R+L+1 \geq K_R$ and (II) $\mu_R+L+1<K_R$.
 In case (I), we demonstrate the achievability of the maximum possible sum-DoF.
-Particularly, we illustrate how $K_R$ distinct subfiles in each communication block, together with the IRS coefficients, should be chosen to decode each subfile at the intended receiver interference-free.
-Since there is no overlap between the caches of transmitters in this case, the beamforming coefficients need to be either $0$ or $1$, denoting the selection of a subfile.
+Specifically, we first illustrate how the set of requested subfiles can be partitioned into disjoint subsets of size $K_R$, each corresponding to one receiver, as shown in Lemma \ref{main_lemma_theorem_mut1_oneshot}.
+We then explain how the $K_R$ subfiles in each set can be delivered interference-free to their intended receivers within a communication block.
+This is achieved by realizing a desired partially-connected network through appropriate IRS configuration and beamforming design, as described in Lemmas \ref{lemma_bafghi} and \ref{main_lemma_theorem_mut1_oneshot_2}.
+Since there is no overlap between the caches of transmitters in this case, the beamforming coefficients are restricted to binary values, i.e., $0$ or $1$, indicating whether a subfile is selected for transmission.
 In case (II), the same procedure is followed, but only for a subset of receivers.
-This implies that in each communication block, some receivers can achieve a DoF of $1$, while those not being selected in that block will have a DoF of $0$.
-The complete proof is provided in Appendix A. \end{proof}
+As a result, in each communication block, only the selected receivers achieve a DoF of $1$, while the remaining receivers achieve a DoF of $0$.
+The complete proof is provided in Appendix A. \end{sproof}

-Now, we discuss the one-shot results for the case $1 < \mu_T \leq K_T$.
-As mentioned earlier, the cache placement is done by making each subfile available at $\mu_T$ transmitters.
-Consequently, we can exploit the transmitters' cooperation to zero-force the outgoing interference and enhance the achievable sum-DoF.
-Alternatively, an increase in the size of the caches at the transmitters can provide us with the same sum-DoF already achieved in the previous case with a smaller number of IRS elements.
-Before presenting the results, we introduce the following definition: \begin{definition}[$(M, {\mu_T})$-Subset Partition] The set $\{1, 2, \ldots, M{\mu_T}\}$ has an $(M, {\mu_T})$-subset partition if there exist ${M{\mu_T} \choose {\mu_T}}/ M = {M{\mu_T}-1 \choose {\mu_T}-1}$ distinct partitions, each composed of $M$ subsets of size $\mu_T$ with no two similar subsets from two different partitions. \end{definition}

-To clarify the definition \ref{partition_M_tau}, consider the following examples: \begin{example} For $M = \mu_T = 2$, the set $\{1, 2, 3, 4\}$ has a $(2, 2)$-subset partition.
-Here is one example: